Tonight (Phoenix song)

 "Tonight" is a song by French band Phoenix, released as the third single from their seventh studio album, Alpha Zulu.
 It features Ezra Koenig of Vampire Weekend.
 The song was released on 7 September 2022 alongside its music video, which was filmed in Tokyo and Paris.

 The track marks the first time Phoenix have recorded with a guest vocalist.

 The band performed the song on several late night talk shows, such as The Late Show with Stephen Colbert and Later... with Jools Holland.

-The song was featured on the soundtrack for FIFA 23.
-This is the second Phoenix song placed in a sports video game, as "1901" was in NBA 2K13.
+The song is used in the football game FIFA 23 and the baseball game MLB The Show 23.